maheshkuntumalla/vehicleRentals/README.md

 # vehicleRentals

-## set up to run the server on Docker container
+## Set up to run the server on Docker container
 Clone this repository as it is and run the following command
 ```
 docker-compose up